coreshop/CoreShop/docs/02_User_Documentation/06_Order/02_Order_Detail.md

 parameters:
     coreshop.workflow.include_invoice_state_to_complete_order: true
 ```

+#### Order Cancellation
+In CoreShop a order rarely gets cancelled.
+Some reasons are:

+**Front-End Revise**
+After a customer has cancelled his payment he will reach a so called revise page.
+From there he's able to reselect a payment gateway to start over.
+In revise mode, however, it's possible to cancel the order and restore the cart.
+Only than the order gets cancelled.

+**Back-End Revise**
+In CoreShop it's possible to create orders in Back-End.
+Instead of adding sensitive payment information,
+you're able to provide a revise link to your customer which then works the same as the Front-End revise process
+(except that your customer is not able to restore a cart since there never was one).

+Please read more about the canceling process [here](../../03_Development/17_State_Machine/03_Things_To_Know.md)

 ### Payment State
 Global payment states per order and represents the summary of all order payments: